-The Aeronautical Journal has, for over a century, been the UK's leading scientific and technical aerospace archival reference.
-Published monthly, The Aeronautical Journal provides a forum for authors from the UK and overseas, academia, research establishments and industry, and a platform for presenting work and research to an international audience.
-Each paper has been thoroughly refereed by experienced reviewers, all of whom are respected experts in their field.
+The Aeronautical Journal is the world’s longest continuously-produced aeronautics journal and has for over a century been the UK's leading scientific and technical aeronautical journal.
+Published monthly, The Aeronautical Journal provides a forum for authors from the UK and overseas, academia, research establishments and industry, and acts as a platform for presenting work and research to an international audience.
+Each paper has been thoroughly refereed by a renowned international team of Associate Editors and reviewers, all of whom are respected experts in their field.
+Relevant book reviews are also published in The Aeronautical Journal.

 For Society members: firstname.lastname@example.org